-Because we are a company incorporated in The Netherlands, it may be difficult for you to take legal action against our Supervisory Directors or us and it may not be possible to obtain or enforce judgments against us.
+Because we are a Netherlands company, it may be difficult for you to take legal action against our supervisory directors or us and it may not be possible to obtain or enforce judgments against us.

-Although we are a company incorporated in The Netherlands, our assets are located in a variety of countries.
-In addition, not all members of our Supervisory Board of Directors are residents of the same countries as other Supervisory Directors.
-As a result, it may not be possible for you to effect service of process within certain countries upon our Supervisory Directors, or to enforce against our Supervisory Directors or use judgments of courts of certain countries predicated upon civil liabilities under a country's federal securities laws.
+Although we are a Netherlands company, our assets are located in a variety of countries.
+In addition, not all members of our supervisory board of directors are residents of the same countries as other supervisory directors.
+As a result, it may not be possible for you to effect service of process within certain countries upon our supervisory directors, or to enforce against our supervisory directors or use judgments of courts of certain countries predicated upon civil liabilities under a country's federal securities laws.
 Because there is no treaty between certain countries and The Netherlands providing for the reciprocal recognition and enforcement of judgments, some countries' judgments are not automatically enforceable in The Netherlands or in the United States, where the principal market for our shares is located.
-In addition, there is doubt as to whether a court in one country would impose civil liability on us or on the members of our Supervisory Board of Directors in an original action brought against us or our Supervisory Directors in a court of competent jurisdiction in another country and predicated solely upon the federal securities laws of that other country.
+In addition, there is doubt as to whether a court in one country would impose civil liability on us or on the members of our supervisory board of directors in an original action brought against us or our supervisory directors in a court of competent jurisdiction in another country and predicated solely upon the federal securities laws of that other country.